25 Things You Might Not Know About Deadwood

-While details of when the film will debut have yet to be announced, there's still reason to celebrate this stellar series with these behind-the-scenes details that will deepen your appreciation of all things Seth Bullock and Al Swearengen.
+Just ahead of the film's premiere, we're celebrating this stellar series with these behind-the-scenes details that will deepen your appreciation of all things Seth Bullock and Al Swearengen.

 Much of the series was shot on the sets of Melody Ranch in Santa Clarita Valley, California.
 Established in 1915, this location has been the backdrop to a long legacy of Westerns.
 Television shows like Gunsmoke, The Cisco Kid, The Gene Autry Show, The Lone Ranger, and Have Gun—Will Travel lensed there, as did movies like High Noon, The Gunfighter, and Django Unchained.